An introduction to The Great Dolomite Road

 I’ve loved the Italian Dolomites for many years, and have been lucky to have travelled, walked and climbed in most of the major centres and on most of the big peaks.
 I’ve been aware of the importance to the area of the road running from Bolzano to Cortina d’Ampezzo (and vice versa, of course) since one of my earliest visits, when I drove its length over two memorable days.
 It is in many ways a key and vital artery through the area.
 It runs for about 140 kilometres (86 miles) and carries the road numbers SS241 (Bolzano to Val di Fassa) and SS48 (Val di Fassa to Cortina d’Ampezzo).

-This is that project.
-It gives me an opportunity to celebrate the excellence of one of the great early photographers of the Dolomites, and to show how much and, at the same time, how little the area has altered.
+This web site is that project.
+It gives me an opportunity to celebrate the excellence of Antonia Verocai Zardini, one of the great early photographers of the Dolomites, and to show how much, and at the same time, how little the area has altered.

-Part of the fun of this project has been to try to date the original photographs with any degree of certainty.
+Part of the fun (and frustration!) of this project is trying to date the original photographs with any degree of certainty.
+The same is also true for many of the postcards in my collection.
 Finding the viewpoints from which most of them were taken was easier than I had expected, partly because I have good local knowledge of the area, but also because, to my delight, I found many were still great and obvious viewpoints for the views today.
-Most of my work to celebrate the Zardini originals was carried out in 2011.
-For it, I was blessed in the most part with some of the best weather the Dolomites can offer.
-The work is, however, not yet fully completed and I look forward to revisits.
+The first part of my work to celebrate the Zardini originals was carried out in October 2011.
+I made a further visit in September 2013.
+For these explorations, I was blessed in the most part with some of the best weather the Dolomites can offer.
+The work is, however, nowhere near fully completed and I look forward to revisits.
+The Covid pandemic from 2020 has not helped me keep the site as fully up to date as I'd have liked.
+All most links to external resources were checked, edited or where necessary, deleted, in May 2022.

 Why a web site?

 This project could have become a book in its own right.
+I’m glad it didn’t, because it might have been published before the second booklet came to light.
 However, the Zardini family clearly still have copyright of the original photos, and the potential amount of work needed to create something with split copyright issues etc was not enticing.
 Importantly too, I want to see this project as the start of a piece of “work in progress”, to which new facts, corrections, better modern views, and so on can easily be added.
 As a web site, the work is less likely to go out of date in the way that a published book would.
 Putting the material on a web site also allows an almost infinite amount of linkage to other web-based material.
-There is not much of this (see my Links page) but some of it is very interesting.
+There is not much of this (see my Links page) but some of it is very interesting, and, as the discovery of January 2013, above, shows, the world is full of surprises..

 The site includes many links in the text, shown in a